yuyanchenglab/lab-manual/docs/Intro to Computation/Programming.md

 fi
 ```

 This way, we are all working on the same version of R and python and so that you can use some commonly used tools without thinking about it in the future.

+When coding, we also want to have coding buddies -- explain!

 ## Intro to the Command Line